Marie, Queen of Rodrigues

-Marie, Queen of Rodrigues (Marie, Reine de Rodrigues) is a six-foot tall statue of the Virgin Mary erected on the heights of Pointe Canon.
+Marie, Queen of Rodrigues (Marie, Reine de Rodrigues) is a six-foot tall statue of the Virgin Mary erected on the heights of Pointe Canon, Rodrigues.
 The statue is a noted landmark of Port Mathurin and is a gathering place for Catholics on the island as well as a tourist and historical site.
 The cement statue was inaugurated on May 1, 1954.

 The idea for such a statue on the island was that of Father Charles Streicher, who was the priest of Rodrigues in the late 1940s.
 He wanted to raise in miniature a monument like that of Mary, Queen of Peace, which he had had erected in Mauritius.
 It was his successor, Father Gandy, who oversaw the installation of Rodrigues' statue.